Planning your nutrient needs

 To learn more about protein and how to set a safe goal, please read this short article: Protein Foods.

 Tip: Macronutrient goals automatically update when your Calorie Budget changes.
 To learn more about Calorie Budget and what affects it, please read Planning Weight & Calories.

 In addition to the macronutrients, there are many other nutrients to track.
 To learn more about each nutrient, explore Plan section and tap the icon to the right of the nutrient to find information and a recommended goal.
 If the nutrient has an RDA, then MyNetDiary uses that as the recommended goal.
 If there is no RDA, then the Adequate Intake level is recommended.
-A Maximum membership is required to track and customize all of the nutrients listed below, except for sodium.
-Sodium can be tracked with any app and with or without a Maximum membership.
+A Premium membership is required to track and customize all of the nutrients listed below, except for sodium.
+Sodium can be tracked with any app and with or without a Premium.

 Alcohol has calories but it is not considered a nutrient.
 Although you can track alcohol in your food log, and see it displayed in reports and on your Dashboard, it is excluded from macronutrient planning for a couple of reasons.
 First, most MyNetDiary members are trying to lose weight so their calories goal is already quite low.
 Budgeting for alcohol grams means reserving calories for alcohol, a source of empty calories.
 If alcohol is excluded from macronutrient planning, then there are more calories available from macronutrients that directly support and nourish the body during weight loss.
 Consider that alcohol provides 7 calories per gram whereas protein and carbs contain only 4 calories per gram.
 Fat contains 9 calories per gram but unlike alcohol, consuming fat also means consumption of essential fatty acids and improved absorption of fat-soluble vitamins.